Eastern Front (World War II): Leningrad, Moscow and Rostov: Autumn 1941

-Hitler then decided to resume the advance on Moscow, re-designating the panzer groups as panzer armies for the occasion.
+Hitler then decided to resume the advance on Moscow, redesignating the panzer groups as panzer armies for the occasion.
 Operation Typhoon, which was set in motion on 30 September, saw the 2nd Panzer Army rush along the paved road from Oryol (captured 5 October) to the Oka River at Plavsk, while the 4th Panzer Army (transferred from Army Group North to Centre) and 3rd Panzer armies surrounded the Soviet forces in two huge pockets at Vyazma and Bryansk.
+Just as Operation Typhoon got going, the weather deteriorated.
+For the remainder of October it rained almost continuously, turning the unpaved road network into mud that trapped German vehicles, slowing tactical movement and supply.
 Army Group North positioned itself in front of Leningrad and attempted to cut the rail link at Mga to the east.
 This began the 900-day Siege of Leningrad.
 North of the Arctic Circle, a German–Finnish force set out for Murmansk but could get no further than the Zapadnaya Litsa River, where they settled down.

 Army Group South pushed down from the Dnieper to the Sea of Azov coast, also advancing through Kharkov, Kursk, and Stalino.
 The combined German and Romanian forces moved into the Crimea and took control of all of the peninsula by autumn (except Sevastopol, which held out until 3 July 1942).
 On 21 November, the Wehrmacht took Rostov, the gateway to the Caucasus.
 However, the German lines were over-extended and the Soviet defenders counterattacked the 1st Panzer Army's spearhead from the north, forcing them to pull out of the city and behind the Mius River; the first significant German withdrawal of the war.

 The onset of the winter freeze saw one last German lunge that opened on 15 November, when the Wehrmacht attempted to encircle Moscow.
-On 27 November, the 4th Panzer Army got to within 30 km of the Kremlin when it reached the last tramstop of the Moscow line at Khimki.
+On 27 November, the 4th Panzer Army got to within 30 km of the Kremlin when it reached the last tram stop of the Moscow line at Khimki.
 Meanwhile, the 2nd Panzer Army failed to take Tula, the last Soviet city that stood in its way to the capital.
 After a meeting held in Orsha between the head of the OKH (Army General Staff), General Franz Halder and the heads of three Army groups and armies, decided to push forward to Moscow since it was better, as argued by the head of Army Group Center, Field Marshal Fedor von Bock, for them to try their luck on the battlefield rather than just sit and wait while their opponent gathered more strength.

 However, by 6 December it became clear that the Wehrmacht did not have the strength to capture Moscow, and the attack was suspended.
-Marshal Shaposhnikov thus began his counter-attack, employing freshly mobilised reserves, as well as some well-trained Far-Eastern divisions transferred from the east following intelligence that Japan would remain neutral.
+Marshal Shaposhnikov thus began his counterattack, employing freshly mobilised reserves, as well as some well-trained Far-Eastern divisions transferred from the east following intelligence that Japan would remain neutral.